mt-ch/Starter/README.md

 Example:
 `java -classpath ./bin Starter < "./Examples/arrays.starter # Starter`

-This was a project for my Language Design module at univeristy.
+### Thank you for reading!

-Thank you for reading!
+> This was a project for my language design module at univeristy.